ibm-cloud-docs/openshift/openshift_ingress_roks4.md

 ```
 {: pre}

 The Ingress controller can access TLS secrets only in the same project that the Ingress resource is deployed to.
-If your Ingress resources are deployed in projects other than `openshift-ingress`, you must copy the default TLS secret to those projects by running `oc get secret <default_Ingress_secret_name> -n openshift-ingress -o yaml | sed 's/openshift-ingress/<new-project>/g' | oc -n <new-project> create -f -` in each project.
+If your Ingress resources are deployed in projects other than `openshift-ingress`, you must copy the default TLS secret to those projects by running `ibmcloud oc ingress secret create --cluster <cluster_name_or_ID> --cert-crn <CRN> --name <secret_name> --namespace project`.
 {: note}

 The IBM-provided Ingress subdomain wildcard, `*.<cluster_name>.<globally_unique_account_HASH>-0000.<region>.containers.appdomain.cloud`, is registered by default for your cluster.
 The IBM-provided TLS certificate is a wildcard certificate and can be used for the wildcard subdomain.